uc-cdis/gen3.org/content/resources/user/gen3-client.md

 6. Run `source ~/.bash_profile` or restart your terminal.

 Now you can execute the program by opening a terminal window and entering the command `gen3-client`.

+>__Note:__ If your Mac OS X does not allow access, you need to manually allow it under System Preferences > Security & Privacy > General (click the lock icon to unlock, enter administrator name and password).

 ### Windows Installation Instructions